goodFlix/goodFlix/_README.md

 ## Usage

-> Some usage instructions
+> Use GoodFlix to search movies and add them to your recently watched list, watched list, and add other users you are following

 ## Requirements

 - Node 0.10.x
-- Redis 2.6.x
-- Postgresql 9.1.x
+- Express
-- etc
+- React
-- etc
+- Mongoose

 ## Development